 Elias Howe Senior was a busy man.
 He worked his mills and farm with the help of his eight children.
 The grist mill pulled in money during the autumn grinding grain as did the saw mill and shingle machines.
 The farm itself was a constant struggle but they all pulled together to make it work.

 By the time Elias Howe Junior was six, yes six years old, he was working most days on his dad's farm.
 Also other work was brought in.
 One of Elias Howe juniors jobs was making cards for the cotton mills in the area.
 This amounted to placing wire teeth into lengths of leather to strip back the bales of cotton before thread making.
 Also for the napping of cloth, wool and felt.
 The cotton cards were then sent back to the cotton mills for use in their industry.
 It was early piece work.

 Elias went to school in the quiet months, usually winter.
-By the age of 11 Elias went to work on a neighbouring farm but, homesick and unwell, he soon returned to the familiarity of home where he worked until he was 16.
-It became clear to Elias's father that his son was weaker than normal and as much as he wanted he could not do a hard days work on the farm without being exhausted.
+By the age of 11 Elias went to work on a neighbouring farm but, homesick and unwell, he soon returned to the familiarity of the family farm where he worked until he finished his schooling.
+By the time Elias was a young man it was clear to Elias's father that his son was weaker than normal and as much as he wanted he could not do a hard days work on the farm without being exhausted.